Stay Beautiful (Manic Street Preachers song): Influence

 The title of "Stay Beautiful" was used by Renault in a television advertisement for a car in reference to the song.
-There is also a bar/club in London named Stay Beautiful in reference to the song.
-During his solo tour, bassist Nicky Wire performed there.

 Longtime music press champion of the band Simon Price co-created alternative "glam/rock/trash" nightclub Stay Beautiful.
-Named after the song, it drew heavily on the ethos and attitudes of the band.
+Named after the song, it drew heavily on the ethos and attitudes of the band, and during a solo tour to promote his debut album I Killed The Zeitgeist, bassist Nicky Wire performed there.